 Other deepwater regions with Halliburton operations include West Africa, offshore Australia, China, India, Brazil, and the Gulf of Mexico.

 The Deepwater Horizon Controversy

 Halliburton also claims to be on a path to zero incidents and uses its so-called life rules to encourage all workers to commit to the goal.
-The rules include driver safety, work permits, personal protection equipment, safety while working at heights, safety around objects that could be dropped, handling of chemicals, confined spaces safety procedures, hand tool safety, and operating lifting and hoisting machinery.
+The regulations include:

 Worker Accidents, Injuries, and Fatalities

 Despite this commitment to safety for all workers, Halliburton does not have a perfect record.
 One of the most recent incidents in 2016 led to the death of one worker and injuries to two others.
 It occurred at the site of an oil well.

 A frozen water line under high pressure ruptured.
 One man died on the scene, and two others were taken to the hospital with severe injuries.

 Not all maritime accidents occur in the water.
 In 2016 a helicopter carrying workers from a North Sea oil rig to the mainland of Norway crashed, killing thirteen people.

 Four of those workers killed were from Halliburton.
 The helicopter was a model commonly used in offshore drilling but was known to have safety issues.

 Workers in the maritime industry, including those working offshore for companies like Halliburton, are protected by maritime law in the event of a fatal accident or an accident that causes injuries.